A legacy of winning. A reputation of success.

 Competing in mock trial develops valuable skills such as improved public speaking, critical thinking, and problem solving.
 Not only is it a great way to prepare for law school, it allows students to meet all kinds of new people from the University of Alabama as well as people from other AMTA affiliated universities.

-We currently have three competition teams – Crimson, White, and Houndstooth.
+We currently have four competition teams.
 These teams attend a series of invitations as well as a regional competition in the spring.
 The teams’ performances at this regional competition determines whether they will advance to Opening Round Championships and, hopefully, Nationals.

 The case we argue each year alternates between a criminal case and a civil case.
 Each team must prepare for both the prosecution/plaintiff and defense side of the case and come up with their own case theories, themes, and witness calls.
 One of the best parts of participating in Mock Trial is all the creative leeway allowed when forming the various strategies necessary to effectively argue a case.